companies in the Familienbündnis

-‘Family friendly’ is a prime focus in Jena.
-Among other things, that ensures Jena’s position as the place with the highest birthrate in Thuringia.
-To help reconcile the demands of family and job, there are, for example, more than 60 kindergartens, over 30 schools with different educational philosophies, and an extensive network of children’s day care centres, as well as many other facilities offered by Jena companies themselves to bring about that magic work-life balance.
+To be family friendly is a prime focus in Jena.
+Among other things, this ensures fourth place in 2022 in terms of the birth rate in Thuringia.
+To help reconcile the demands of family and job, there are, for example, more than 100 kindergartens, over 30 schools with different educational philosophies, and an extensive network of children’s day care centres, as well as many other facilities offered by Jena companies themselves to bring about that magic work-life balance.
 These include for example, working from home, flexible work hours, subsidised childcare costs, workplace nurseries, welcome-baby payments, parent-child workplaces, and many other initiatives.
-A wide choice of offerings to benefit the parents of the 15,600 children under 16 in Jena.
+A wide choice of offerings to benefit the parents of the more than 15,500 children under 16 in Jena.

-More than 70 companies are involved in the Jena Jenaer Bündnis für Familie (families federation), and more fathers in Jena take their parental leave than anywhere else in Germany.
-In Jena, 96% of children under 3 are in full-time childcare (i.e. > 7 hours) (German average: approx. 33.6% as of 01/03/2018).
+More than 60 companies are involved in the Jena Jenaer Bündnis für Familie (families federation), and in 2022 more fathers in Jena took their parental leave than anywhere else in Germany.
+In Jena, 57,7 % of children under 3 are in full-time childcare (i.e. > 7 hours) which is more than 20 % higher than the German average (as of 01.03.2021)

 Kindergartens and childcare

 In Jena there is an extensive network of state and private nurseries, kindergartens and childcare providers who look after children until they go to school.
 They cater for children from the age of one, depending on the service provider, although some also accept younger children.

 There are currently more than 100 childcare centres in the local area.
 Eleven of these are operated by the local authority: the rest are privately run.